Metabolism and disease

 - Rahman et al (2014).
 Drosophila Sirt2/mammalian SIRT3 deacetylates ATP synthase b and regulates complex V activity.
 J. Cell.
 Biol.
 206, 289-305.

 - Nirala et al (2013).
 Survival response to increased ceramide involves metabolic adaptation through novel regulators of glycolysis and lipolysis.
 PLoS Genetics.
 (6):e1003556 doi: 10.1371.

-The Baehrecke Laboratory studies how autophagy (self-eating) is regulated and functions in complex multi-cellular organisms.
+Our laboratory studies how autophagy (self-eating) is regulated and functions in complex multi-cellular organisms.
+Autophagy has been implicated in multiple human disorders, including neurodegeneration and cancer, and is considered a promising therapeutic target.
 Autophagy is a catabolic process that helps to provide fuel as bioenergetics substrates during nutrient deprivation, and is thought to influence growth of tissues.
-Importantly, autophagy has been implicated in multiple human disorders, including neurodegeneration and cancer, and is considered a promising therapeutic target.
-A goal of research in the Baehrecke Lab is to understand how signaling pathways that regulate autophagy, cell growth and cell bioenergetics interface to control tissue growth and animal health
+A goal of our research is to understand how signaling pathways that regulate autophagy, cell growth and cell bioenergetics interface to control tissue growth and animal health.

 Deterioration of mitochondria and metabolism is a common component of numerous diseases such as cancer and neurodegeneration as well as the aging process.
 The Haynes Lab focuses on mechanisms utilized by cells to maintain or recover mitochondrial activity and cellular health in a number of physiologic and pathologic scenarios focusing on a stress response known as the mitochondrial UPR.

 - Lin YF, Haynes CM.
 (2016) Metabolism and the UPRmt.
 Molecular Cell.
 Mar 3:61(5): 677-682.